Join our Summer Reading Program!

 Challenge

-Genre book bingo!
+Book Bingo!
 Read books and complete activities from the Summer Reading bingo sheet to complete a bingo.
 Continue reading to get a blackout!

 How to Play